ArchiveTeam/grab-site/README.md

 	nix-env -f https://github.com/NixOS/nixpkgs/archive/release-21.05.tar.gz -iA grab-site
 	```

-And then restart your shell (e.g. by opening a new terminal tab/window).
+	and then restart your shell (e.g. by opening a new terminal tab/window).